 The springs are easy to damage so be careful.
 Hold the clutch in a vise if you have removed it.
 Installing the first spring is relatively easy, but not the second.
-Use a small screwdriver (the one on the right in the photo below) to separate the clutch halves just a little (twist the screwdriver 90 degrees to it stays in place) on the side that already has a spring.
+Use a screwdriver (the one on the right in the photo below) to separate the clutch halves just a little (twist the screwdriver 90 degrees so it stays in place) on the side that already has a spring.

 WARNING: do not use a big screwdriver to separate the clutch halves or you risk overstretching the spring.
 The screwdriver tip should be just big enough to separate the clutch shoes just enough to install the opposite spring.

 Using a small screwdriver, stretch the second spring.
 Use the other hand to help.
 Stretch the spring just enough to catch the tip of the spring in the hole.
 With a screwdriver and hammer gently tap the spring completely into the hole.

 The clutch shoes are different on each side.
-One side has a machined out space for the spring.
+One side has a machined cavity for the spring.
 Miniplane has noted that it does not matter which side of the clutch shoe the spring

 is installed.
 The advantage of using the side without the machined out space is that it is much easier to install the spring.